davelsan/angular-starter/README.md

 ### Inline SVGs

 To reduce clutter in `app-svg-component.html`, I have moved SVGs to their own file in the assets folder.
-These are now dynamically loaded using the [ng-inline-svg](https://github.com/arkon/ng-inline-svg) package, using a custom component.
+These are now dynamically loaded using the [ng-inline-svg](https://github.com/arkon/ng-inline-svg) package, through a minimal custom component.

 ### ESLint

-Linting is configured to use [ESLint](https://eslint.org/) through the [angular-eslint](https://github.com/angular-eslint/angular-eslint) project.
+Linting is configured to use [ESLint](https://eslint.org/) with the [angular-eslint](https://github.com/angular-eslint/angular-eslint) project.
 I followed the configuration examples referenced in their repository and it pretty much _just works&trade;_.
 Kudos to the team for the fantastic job they are doing.

 ## Development